Playground at the NEW Zoo & Adventure Park

 Leadership Green Bay and Junior Achievement have partnered to provide an annual “Model the Way” scholarship.
 The $1,000 scholarship will be awarded to a young person who has demonstrated outstanding leadership skills and exemplified the “Model the Way” principles.
-It is good for a two or four-year college bound student.
+It is good for a two or four-year college-bound student.
 They will have established a standard of excellence and set an example for others to follow.

 Interpretive Signs on the Trail

 The team is working to mark this well-traveled Fox River Trail with interpretive signs that will help preserve area history and raise awareness of the value of the waterways, past and present.
-They partnered with Brown County Parks Department and the Port of Green Bay, as well as the Brown County Library on the historical research.
+They partnered with the Brown County Parks Department and the Port of Green Bay, as well as the Brown County Library on the historical research.

 Miracle Baseball League Support

 The team has joined forces with the founder of the Miracle League of Green Bay, which provides the opportunity for children with mental or physical challenges to play baseball on a real team, with real uniforms in an organized league, regardless of their capabilities.
 Games are played at Allouez Optimist Park where completely handicap-accessible; rubber surface field is to be fully constructed for the 2007 season.
 The goal was to generate awareness in the community by promoting, recruiting and marketing the program.